s1ck/tap/README.md

 ```

 As a clearer example, consider the syntax required to apply multiple free
-funtions without `let`-bindings looks like this:
+functions without `let`-bindings looks like this:

 ```rust
 let val = last(